-Exploring historical issues with contemporary relevance, historical perspectives on current events, and ideas about teaching, academia, and alt-ac.
+Exploring historical issues with contemporary relevance and ideas about teaching, academia, and alt-ac.

 Author: Jessica M. Frazier